The essential component for your GPS system.

 Today’s modern avionics integrate many functions

-with your GPS, but standard installations leave many important features untapped.
 The TAS 1000 Multi-Function Data Source was specifically designed to supply all the information needed to fill in the missing pieces of your GPS or MFD display in real-time.

 Here’s Why You Need Insight’s TAS 1000 MFDS